 Phones can be a great way to enhance an outdoor Scouting experience, but they can be a challenge to manage.
 At Tomahawk, phones are only to be used by youth under the supervision of an adult.
-Please inform parents not your unit's phone policy before you attend camp.
+Please inform parents about your unit's phone policy before you attend camp.

-Phones can have positive benefits to youth at camp, but they may not be worth the hassle for troops and crews to manage.
+Phones can have positive benefits to youth at camp, but they may not be worth the hassle for units to manage.